 The County Council yesterday voted unanimously to approve a resolution calling for the Ride On fare holiday to be extended through Jan.
 1, 2022.

-“Free and reliable public transportation is an equity issue,” said Councilmember Evan Glass (D-At-Large), a member of the Transportation & Environment Committee and the Metropolitan Washington Council of Governments’ Transportation Planning Board, said in a press release.
+“Free and reliable public transportation is an equity issue,” Councilmember Evan Glass (D-At-Large), a member of the Transportation & Environment Committee and the Metropolitan Washington Council of Governments’ Transportation Planning Board, said in a press release.

 “With nearly half of all Ride On passengers earning less than $30,000 and many current riders unable to telecommute, an extension of free bus service is an extension of our commitment to racial equity and social justice goals,” he added.